-(b) Favourable lease - Using an incremental cash flow method to compare Guiyang Tech's contractual lease rates of its land and buildings to future market rates for comparable leases, the life of the favourable lease term is 18.6 years, based on the contractual expiry date.
+- (a) Customer contract Using the multi-period excess earnings method, a major customer of Guiyang Tech was valued based on a projected average monthly recurring revenue and an estimated useful life of the customer contract of 4.1 years. - (b) Favourable lease Using an incremental cash flow method to compare Guiyang Tech's contractual lease rates of its land and buildings to future market rates for comparable leases, the life of the favourable lease term is 18.6 years, based on the contractual expiry date.
+In the previous financial year, favourable lease had been derecognised upon initial adoption of IFRS 16.

 These intangible assets have finite useful lives and are amortised on a straight-line basis.
 The amortisation expense has been included in the line item "amortisation of intangible assets" in the profit or loss.
+The intangible assets have been fully amortised.